-The Credit Union's Board of Directors have approved payments on investment savings accounts and declared and reported a patronage rebate in the form of a cash payment to borrowing members based on relationship.
-Payments on investments savings accounts at 2.6% totaled \$945,275, and cash payments to members based on relationship totaled \$103,195 in 2023 (nil in 2022).
+The Credit Union's Board of Directors have not declared and reported a patronage rebate in the form of a cash payment to borrowing members based on relationship.
+Cash payments to members based on relationship was nil in 2024 (\$103,195 in 2023).